Uruguayan passport: History

 The first Uruguayan passport dates from 1925.

-This passport didn't came with nationality field, but with Ciudadano legal after the name, and "ciudadano legal" translated as "naturalized citizen".
+This passport did not came with nationality field, but with Ciudadano legal after the name, and "ciudadano legal" translated as "naturalized citizen".
 It had the portrait photo of the holder, both front and profile and translations for four languages: French, Italian, and english.

-In 1922 the Uruguayan passport required paid stickers as a fee that were afixed to the passport.
+In 1922 the Uruguayan passport required paid stickers as a fee that were affixed to the passport.

 In 1925, the Uruguayan "Legal" Nationality appears on the passport for first time.
 This one is written as "Ciudadno/a legal", "Ciudadano Legal" translated into Spanish as "naturalized citizen".

 In 1951 a new series of the Uruguayan passport was released with a green cover.
 This one had "Ciudadano Legal" after the name, but without nationality field as the previous.
 It has the same photo format, and translated to French.

 In 1954, the passport became machine written with new features.
 The legal nationality appears as "Ciudadano/a legal uruguayo/a".
 It is only in Spanish and French.

 In 1969 there are new Blue covered passports.
 This passport embosses the Words "REPUBLICA ORIENTAL DEL URUGUAY", the coat of arms the Uruguay, and the Word "PASAPORTE".
 These passports were written with pen, instead of machine written.
-The Legal citizenship doesn't appear anymore.
+The Legal citizenship does not appear anymore.
 Instead there is a new field that states the legal citizenship of the holder.
 This one has English translation instead of French.

-In 1984 there is another update on the Uruguayan passport.This one is Machine written again.
+In 1984 there is another update on the Uruguayan passport.
+This one is Machine written again.
 This one has more security measures and in the first page there is the coat of arms of Uruguay.
 This one had a legal citizenship field, instead of putting it at "Nationality" field, like previous.

-In 1998, the passport had many anti-counterfeiting features protection, and a field for the civil status, if the person is employed, and the photo doesn't include the profile photo anymore.
+In 1998, the passport had many anti-counterfeiting features protection, and a field for the civil status, if the person is employed, and the photo does not include the profile photo anymore.
 Now the nationality of origin is indicated with the previous nationality of the person, which had at the origin, before becoming a legal citizen, with a clarification "(VEA PAG 7/LOOK PAGE 7)".

-In 2014, the Uruguayan passport, adpating to the Mercosur Passport standards, had fairly new features, which includes the new map of South America, Safety measure visible under ultraviolet light.
-It is written in Spanish, Enlgish, and Portuguse, and in "OBSERVACIONES/ANOTAÇÕES/NOTES" may include a mesage such as "EL TITULAR DE ESTE PASAPORTE ES NACIONAL URUGUAYO, LEY 16.021/THE HOLDER OF THIS PASSPORT IS AN URUGUAYAN CITIZEN LAW 16.021/O TITULAR DESTE PASSAPORTE É CIDADÃO URUGUAIO LEI 16.021".
+In 2014, the Uruguayan passport, adhering to the Mercosur Passport standards, had fairly new features, which includes the new map of South America, Safety measure visible under ultraviolet light.
+It is written in Spanish, English, and Portuguse, and in "OBSERVACIONES/ANOTAÇÕES/NOTES" may include a message such as "EL TITULAR DE ESTE PASAPORTE ES NACIONAL URUGUAYO, LEY 16.021/THE HOLDER OF THIS PASSPORT IS AN URUGUAYAN CITIZEN LAW 16.021/O TITULAR DESTE PASSAPORTE É CIDADÃO URUGUAIO LEI 16.021".
 The nationality field, like previous, has "VEA PAG 6/LOOK PAGE 6".

 In 2015 the Uruguayan government has announced a new ePassport, completely revamped.
 This one has new features, and extends the durability from 5 years to 10 years and correlates it to ICAO standards.
-It removes portuguese translation, and didn't mention the legal nationality, like previous.
+It removes portuguese translation, and did not mention the legal nationality, like previous.